 You can add wifi-802.1x/802.1x or HTTPS certificates to individual devices.

 You can add certificates from the device's local web interface.
-Alternatively, you can also add certificates through the API.
-For more information on how to add certificates through the API, see the latest version of the API guide.
+Alternatively, you can add certificates by running API commands.
+To see which commands allow you to add certificates, see roomos.cisco.com.

 Service Certificates and Trusted CAs